kud3n013/edupia-helper/README.md

 ```

 ### Requirements set for the LLM
 1. Output a compact, precise and clear single markdown paragraph feedback for 2 specific criteria, namely "Tiếp thu kiến thức" and "Thái độ học tập".
-Make sure to put them inside code brackets for the teacher to easily copy and paste them.
+2. Make sure to put "Tiếp thu kiến thức" and "Thái độ học tập" inside 2 separate code brackets for the teacher to easily copy and paste them.
-2. The feedback should be in Vietnamese
+3. The feedback should be in Vietnamese
-3. Refer to the student as "em" or their name
+4. Refer to the student as "em" or their name
-4. Avoid using the score (such as "8/10") in the output feedback to sound more natural and less "automated".
+5. Avoid using the score (such as "8/10") in the output feedback to sound more natural and less "automated".
 Just give the evaluation based on the criteria.